Using LED Grow Lights For Indoor Plants

 3. Flowering/Budding Stage

-As the plants continue to grow, you also have to moderately increase the height of the light.
-Don't forget; a few inches from the canopy.
+As the plants want to grow, you also have to moderately increase the height of the light.
+Don’t forget; a few inches from the canopy.

 If you hang your lights too high, your plants may struggle to get the light.